etosch/prolala.github.io/workshop-charter.md

 {:.message}
-At the intersection of Law and Computer Science, the craft of building programs for automating the application of regulations heavily involves programming language design.
+At the intersection of Law and Computer Science, the craft of building programs for automating the application of regulations engages closely with programming language design.
 Indeed, legal reasoning breaks traditional CS abstractions and needs domain-specific tooling for efficient and precise application development.